Web Application Penetration Testing Checklist

 Authorization Testing

 Authorization testing verifies that authenticated users have the correct level of access to resources based on their roles.
 While authentication proves who you are, authorization decides what you can do in the app.
-For a comprehensive authorization testing process, make sure to:
+Broken access control remains the most critical vulnerability in production web applications, making systematic authorization assessment and audit essential before deployment.
+This security checklist helps identify threat vectors related to improper access control, prevent exploitation attempts, and support risk mitigation across your infrastructure.

 • Verify role-based access control (RBAC) and check for privilege escalation